Miscellaneous

 Creature 5: USOs (Unidentified Sea Objects)

-A USO (unidentified sea object) that could be a mythical sea creature.
+A USO (unidentified sea object) that could be a mythical sea monster.

 Looking beyond the mythical archetypes, there is always the potential to see something entirely new.